ICanBoogie/ActiveRecord/README.md

 The package comes with three trait properties especially designed to handle [DateTime][]
 instances: [DateTimeProperty][], [CreatedAtProperty][], [UpdatedAtProperty][].
-Using this properties you are guaranteed to always get a [DateTime][] instance, no matter what value type is used to set the date and time.
+Using this properties you are guaranteed to always get a [ImmutableDateTime][] instance, no matter what value type is used to set the date and time.

 ```php